TOAST-DOCS/Storage-Object-Storage/en/console-guide.md

 Deletes all objects inside the selected container.

 > [Note]
-> Objects whose object lock expiration date has not passed are not deleted.
+> Objects whose lock expiration date has not passed are not deleted.
 > For multipart objects inside the selected container, only the manifest object is deleted.
 Segment objects located in other containers are not deleted.

 > [Caution]